-Net Investment in Capital Assets - This represents the Station's total investment in capital assets and lease assets, net of accumulated depreciation and amortization and related deferred outflows of resources, reduced by outstanding debt and lease obligations related to those assets.
+Net Investment in Capital Assets - This represents the Station's total investment in capital, lease, and subscription assets, net of accumulated depreciation and amortization and related deferred outflows of resources, reduced by outstanding debt obligations related to those assets.
 To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included as a component of net investment in capital assets.